spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/marketplace-product-offer-feature-integration.md

 Make sure that validity data is saved when saving a product offer.

-Make sure Merchant and Product Offer Validity sections exist on the product offer edit page in `ProductOfferGui`.
+Make sure Merchant and Product Offer Validity sections exist on the product offer view page in `ProductOfferGui`.

 Make sure the Merchant column is in the Product Offers list in `ProductOfferGui`.